yeoldegrove/osism.github.io/docs/guides/configuration-guide/ceph.md

 ## Second Ceph cluster

-With OSISM, it is possible to manage any number of independent Ceph clusters via an single OSISM manager using sub-environments.
+With OSISM, it is possible to manage any number of independent Ceph clusters via a single OSISM manager service using sub-environments.
 A sub environment is basically nothing more than another directory below the `environments` directory of the configuration repository with a special name.

 A sub-environment for Ceph always has the name `ceph.NAME`.
 The `ceph.NAME` directory in the